-Percentage of Principal roads where maintenance should be considered the delivery of our Local Transport Programme to provide well managed roads and highways and address road safety concerns.
+- Percentage of Principal roads where maintenance should be considered - Percentage of residents satisfied overall with Highways and Transportation services the delivery of our Local Transport Programme to provide well managed roads and highways and address road safety concerns.
 The annual survey of road condition is undertaken between April and June and therefore the results do not reflect the investment and work undertaken over the last six months.
 Similarly the National Highways and Transportation Survey is undertaken early in the year and therefore results are more retrospective.
 Whilst the condition of principal roads has not achieved target, the condition of non-principal roads and unclassified roads are better than target.
 Comparatively, the level of satisfaction has dropped to 50% regionally when local area authorities are compared.